EmHall/IntoEnglish/README.md

-# IntoEnglish
+# Language Translation
-Translation service into English
+Translation of different languages in English